jonleivent/mindless-coding/README.md

-The goal of the project is to develop (mindless-coding) techniques that programmers inexperienced with theorem proving can use to generate correct programs, where these techniques are actually easier to use than standard programming languages and ad-hoc software engineering practices.
+The goal of the project is to develop (mindless-coding) techniques that programmers inexperienced with theorem proving can use to generate correct programs, where these techniques are potentially easier to use than standard programming languages and ad-hoc software engineering practices.
 Hopefully, this will help transfer the technology of dependent types and theorem proving to a much wider audience.